Our Mission: To know Christ and make Him known

 Jesus didn’t wear a cape—He wore compassion.
 He saw people, healed hurts, forgave failures, and even defeated death.
 He met people where they were and gave them more than they hoped for—grace.

-This summer, we’re exploring stories that show Jesus as the ultimate hero—one who sees through walls, lifts the broken, and brings life where there was none.
+This summer, we’re exploring stories that show Jesus as the Ultimate Hero—one who sees through walls, lifts the broken, and and breathes resurrection into what was dead.

 You’re invited.
 Come hear the stories.